 Where to from here?

-After watching our 90-second video you are probably beginning to see how that might cause problems.
-Next, you might like to look at the Problem in a bit more detail.
+Now you have an impression of the problem, you might like next to look at the Problem in a bit more detail.
 Or The Cause gives examples (some rather entertaining) to show how speech perception really works (very different from the assumptions of ‘common knowledge’ relied on by the law).
 With that under your belt, you’ll be ready to delve into the Case Study, which outlines in detail how an inaccurate police transcript put a man in prison for murder.

-Or if you’d rather get a quick overall impression?
+Or if you’d rather get a quick overview?

 Check out some of the options in the right sidebar.
 You might find The Problem in a Nutshell (20 min video) a good start?
 Or maybe you prefer a 2-page read from The Conversation: Covert recordings as evidence in court: the return of police ‘verballing’??
 Other media mentions link from the right sidebar.